 Every movement in every moment felt like a losing battle against a strong and violent wind.
 Strangely, time felt as though it had been sped up and slowed down all at once.
 We tumbled outside, desperate to get as far away from the school as possible.
 We ran furiously through the surrounding neighborhood, jumping fences in a panic, pounding on windows and doors, “please help, let us in, call 911!”

 Then there was the aftermath of the Columbine mass shooting.
 The death toll was the beginning of a long list of horrors that followed.
-Within hours the whole country knew the sickening facts: 13 students dead, one teacher and more than 20 wounded.
+Within hours the whole country knew the following facts: 13 students dead, one teacher and more than 20 wounded.
 I soon learned that I was on the hit list for being Muslim.
 I was so young then and, in many ways, naive.
 It was the first time I had ever dealt with racism.
 With everything I’ve been through now, I still have a difficult time wrapping my head around the ways in which prejudices poison the lives of people all over the world.

 Even so, I don’t accept that racism or other prejudices have to be a part of our day-to-day lives.
 We already have the tools and answers within us to combat racism, hatred and ignorance.
 Just like an athlete trains daily for competition, so too can we train our minds to find balance, healing, empathy and understanding.